ucsd-cse231-s22/chocopy-wasm-compiler-A/design.md

 ## **Introduction**

 This document outlines the behaviours, scenarios and test cases that we intend to build as part of the compiler, during the course of the project for CSE231 - Advanced Compiler Design (Spring 22).

+## **Plan for Next Week**

+We are planning to implement two features this week:

+1. Inheritance
+1. Lists

 <br/>